Do Go On - 334 - Pan Am Flight 73

 Sorry, almost exclusively aviation.

-a hijacker at the l1 door said a prayer and then aimed to shoot at the explosive belt worn by
+a hijacker at the L1 door, set a prayer and then aimed to shoot at the explosive belt worn by another hijacker near the door.

-another hijacker near the door the intent was to cause an explosion massive enough to kill all
+The intent was to cause an explosion massive enough to kill all passengers and crew on board as well as themselves.

 Since the cabin was dark, the hijacker missed, causing only a small detonation.